 What about the black keys?
 How do you identify them?
 The black keys are identified by placing symbols called “accidentals” next to the name of the note.
 For instance, the black key to the right of G would be called as G# or G Sharp.
 “Sharp” indicates it is to the right of the white key.
 A black key to the left of B would be called as Bb or B Flat.
 “Flat” indicates it is to the left of the white key.
 The symbols “#” and “b” are known as accidentals, I have discussed it in detail on a separate page.

 There are a lot of students, taking piano lessons, who get frustrated with their progress.
 One reason for that could be because the style of teaching doesn’t suit them.
 It’s important that the piano lessons be as uncomplicated as possible.
 The piano lessons software or book should give you a feeling that things are easier to learn and you should feel that you are making some real progress.

-Notation in other regions
+Notation in other Geographical Regions